-We have published our paper on EIN2 on the journal of Plant Science.
-We have presented our progress in the National Fusarium Forum and the USDA Multistate NC1183 project annual meeting.
+We have published our paper on EIN2 in the journal of Plant Science in 2022.
+We have presented our progress in the National Fusarium Forum in December 2022 and the USDA Multistate NC1183 project annual meeting in May 2023.
 These are listed below.

-We have also presented our findings in the courses that Dr. Di teaches at Rutgers in the undergraduate and graduate programs in Biotechnology and Plant Science.
+We have also presented our findings in other meetings and the courses that Dr. Di teaches at Rutgers in the undergraduate and graduate programs in Biotechnology and Plant Science.